AnyLog-co/documentation/mqtt.md

 ## Debugging

+Debug provides the means to track the processing of messages by enabling the following:
+* Display of the MQTT processing and calls.
+* Display of the messages being processed.
+* Flushing source messages.

+#### Display of the MQTT processing and calls
 Users are able to enable the MQTT ***on_log()*** callback and display the MQTT log.
 Enabling the on_log() callback is done on the  ***run mqtt client*** call with the ```log = true``` option.
 Example: